 Allan Henry discovered Stage Combat in 1999, when he was a student at The National Youth Drama School.
 There he met his eventual teacher and mentor, Tony Wolf.
 Allan studied under Tony for many years as his apprentice and when Tony moved on to start a new chapter of his life in the US, Allan assumed the mantle of heir-apparent and began teaching workshops and choreographing for professional and educational institutions across New Zealand, yet he looks forward to return to NYDS.
 He has taught for many years and relishes the chance to provide people with the skills and confidence to use their own natural creativity and personal talents to create safe effective staged violence.
-He recently finished as a movement coach and motion capture performer for ‘War for the Planet of the Apes’ and the upcoming ‘Justice League’ movie, alongside his padawan, Ryan McIntyre.
+He has worked as a movement coach and motion capture performer for ‘War for the Planet of the Apes’ and ‘Justice League’, alongside his padawan, Ryan McIntyre.